 Elk County – Elk Country Visitor Center: Until about 100 years ago, elk were extinct in Pennsylvania.
 However, a reintroduction program has created a thriving elk herd that’s centered around Benezette, Pennsylvania.
 Today, visitors can travel to the area and visit a variety of viewing areas for the chance to see one of these majestic creatures.
 However, the place to start your visit is at the Elk Country Visitor Center.
 Find out more in my full article.

 Erie County – Beaches of Presque Isle State Park: Pennsylvania’s most visited state park is Presque Isle in the northwestern corner of the state.
-And, the main highlight of the park are the 13 beautiful beaches along Lake Erie.
+And, the main highlight of the park is the 13 beautiful beaches along Lake Erie.
 As Pennsylvania’s only seashore, the beaches of Presque Isle are one of the state’s can’t-miss attractions.
-Find out more on the park’s official website.
+Find out more in our article about the best things to do in Presque Isle State Park.

 Forest County – Sherman Memorial Lighthouse: Situated along a picturesque section of the Allegheny River in Tionesta is one of the strangest sights in Pennsylvania: Sherman Memorial Lighthouse.
 While it sits alongside a body of water, this lighthouse provides no navigational aid.
 Instead, it was built to commemorate the owner’s family.
 Find out more about the lighthouse and how you can visit it in my full article on Sherman Memorial Lighthouse.

-Franklin County – Buchanan’s Birthplace State Park: James Buchanan was the only president born in Pennsylvania, and his birthplace is now a state park.
-While the building that he was born in is no longer there, the spot has been memorialized with a stone pyramid.
+Franklin County – Buchanan’s Birthplace State Park: James Buchanan was the first president born in Pennsylvania, and his birthplace is now a state park.
+While the building where he was born is no longer there, the spot has been memorialized with a stone pyramid.
 Walking around this small state park gives visitors the chance to learn more about America’s 15th president.
 Find out more about visiting the area in this article.

 Greene County – Greene County Historical Society Museum: I’ve been to many different historical societies around the state, but one of the largest and best curated is the Greene County Historical Society Museum in Waynesburg.
 Located in an old home, the museum tells the story of Greene County, and how it has affected the world.
 Find out more information about visiting in my article about the museum.